upsidedownlabs/upsidedownlabs.github.io/_sources/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

     .. note::

-        For a detailed guide, visit our Instructables page: https://www.instructables.com/Visualizing-Muscle-Signals-EMG-Using-Worlds-Most-A/
+        For a detailed guide, visit our Instructables page: `Visualizing Muscle Signals (EMG) <https://www.instructables.com/Visualizing-Muscle-Signals-EMG-Using-Worlds-Most-A/>`_
     ..
 Experiment 2

 .. dropdown:: 2.
 EMG Filter

     **1. Program Purpose & Overview**

-    The EMG Filter sketch acquires raw EMG data from a Muscle BioAmp sensor and applies a band‐pass filter (approximately 74.5 Hz–149.5 Hz) to isolate the muscle signal.
+    The **EMG Filter** sketch acquires raw EMG data from a Muscle BioAmp sensor and applies a band‐pass filter (approximately 74.5 Hz–149.5 Hz) to isolate the muscle signal.
     By removing low‐frequency motion artifacts and high‐frequency noise, you get a cleaner, more stable EMG stream.
     This filtered output is ideal for downstream tasks like envelope detection or device control.